carnieri/carnieri.github.io/notes/important_problems.md

 What is the research on effective methods that increase wealth?

-Here are some ideas:
-1. Premature deaths have a high cost to society.
 It's in everyone's interest that other people flourish.
-2.